 While impetigo may clear up on its own within 2 to 3 weeks, primary treatment consists of topical antibiotic ointments; more severe cases will also require oral antibiotics.
 Since impetigo is highly contagious, you should avoid close contact with anyone until 24 hours after starting the medication.
 After this, you may return to your normal activities, but be aware that your impetigo sores will take at least a week to heal completely.
-As an athlete, you should not be allowed to participate in sporting events until you have completed a 72-hour course of antibiotic treatment, have no moist or crusty wounds, and have had no new lesions for at least 48 hours.
-Lesions should not be covered as a way to allow you to participate.
+As an athlete, you should not be able to participate in sporting events until you have gone through a 72-hour course of antibiotic treatment, have no moist or crusty wounds, and have had no new lesions for at least 48 hours.
+You should not cover lesions as a way to allow you to participate.

 What are the possible complications?

 Left untreated, impetigo can develop into a more serious form of the disease called ecthyma.
 This condition occurs when the disease invades the second layer of skin, causing painful fluid or pus-filled sores that turn into deep ulcers and may leave scars.
 If you develop ecthyma, you may also have swollen lymph nodes.
 Other complications of impetigo can include cellulitis, another serious infection that affects the underlying skin.
 Even more rarely, you could suffer kidney damage from the bacteria that cause impetigo.